Xmas13/noel.fyi-redesign/README.md

 #### How I use Docker

 * I use docker in one of it's more basic forms.
 I use Docker Compose to set up a set of containers that work in conjunction to provide services for my site.
-I run Hugo, Traefik, and Watchtower all as Docker containers on top of my Ubuntu host.
+I run my custom Hugo image, Traefik, and Watchtower all as Docker containers on top of my Ubuntu host.

 #### Reasons I Chose DockerHub